Calmcat1/GroupRandomizerApp/README.md

 Version 0.5 has no ui, i am currently working on one

-Version 1(update) -> new ui was added, albeit very very simple(bug fixes required, the algorithim needs updating)
+#**Version 1(update) -> new ui was added, albeit very very simple(bug fixes required, the algorithim needs updating)**

+for the update one version, just go over to the UI file and click run, a ui will be made for you where you can input details